@tokenring-ai/rpc

 Agent System Integration

-RPC endpoints can be registered by plugins and accessed by agents through the RpcService:
+RPC endpoints registered with RpcService can be accessed by agents and other plugins:

 app.waitForService(RpcService, rpcService => {